 How to clean over-ear or on-ear headphones

-Depending on the model or your headphones, you should remove the ear pads and extend the headband as much as possible, that way you can get every nook and cranny.
+Depending on the model or your headphones, you should remove the ear pads and extend the headband as much as possible; that way, you can get every nook and cranny.
 “Clean headphones” means no dirt or grime inside them as well.
 Once you remove the ear pads, grab your toothbrush and go to town.
 Brush off as much of the larger dirt and specks as you can.
 Be mindful around the drivers: you don’t want to accidentally push the dirt around.
-After that, go ahead and use the tweezers to remove any hairs or debris that may be stuck.
+After that, use the tweezers to remove any hairs or debris that may be stuck.

 Now that all of the big pieces of debris are taken care of, we can move on to the disinfecting part.

 For this, place your headphones on the towel and grab your cleaning liquid of choice.
 Hydrogen peroxide will work, but you can also use diluted bleach or alcohol (63%), which is widely recommended to kill viruses.
-Try not to soak the paper towel or cotton ball, since alcohol is no friend to leather and plastic.
-Just use enough for a nice cleaning—no need to give your headphones a shower.
+Try not to soak the paper towel or cotton ball since alcohol is no friend to leather and plastic.
+Just use enough for a nice cleaning—there is no need to give your headphones a shower.

-Start disinfecting the ear pads and then work your way over to the headband, so you can get a feel for how much pressure you have to apply to remove dirt.
-Work your way down to the ear cups and make sure that you’ve got your technique down because you have to be more precise once you approach the drivers.
+Start disinfecting the ear pads and then work your way over to the headband to get a feel for how much pressure you have to apply to remove dirt.
+Work your way down to the ear cups and ensure you’ve got your technique down because you have to be more precise once you approach the drivers.

 How to clean earbuds